Urho-Net/Samples/README.md

 * The sample will compile , will be installed and run on the Android device.

 # Running the samples on a real iOS device
-Make sure that you followed the instructions and installed all the rquired dependencies as described in [Urho.Net](https://github.com/Urho-Net/Urho.Net)
+Make sure that you followed the instructions and installed all the required dependencies as described in [Urho.Net](https://github.com/Urho-Net/Urho.Net)
 * From VS Code , Ctrl+Shift+P
 * Tasks:Run Task , pick ios-deploy
 * Enter your developer ID